Becky2012/Hello-World/README_Geocode.md

-# Hello-World
+.# Hello-World
 Programs: Geocode_impute.py
-This code is to impute the missing values by using closest match with the same variable in reference file Given two tables with two variables (one is used to perform match, the other is with missing values need to impute
+This code is to impute the missing values by using closest match with the same variable in reference file.
+Given two tables with two variables (one is used to perform match, the other is with missing values need to impute

 Example of input file with missing values                                                        Example of reference file